'...Bill is, in the best possible way, obsessed’

 Several years later, I realised I either had to do something tangible with the thousands of photos I was collecting, or stop.
 I was already frustrated by the general response from peers who found it difficult to believe Cider was a worthy subject, and in an effort to bring what I was seeing together, I decided to collectively title the work IAMCIDER.
 There is more to the cider world than a liquid in a glass, its always been the less obvious or unknown aspects of the Cider world that have appealed to me with tradition and culture playing a big role.
 Essentially, IAMCIDER has become an open ended body of personal work that examines cider 'outside the bottle'.

 Travelling the globe to document it and its something I never tire of.
-I’ve co-authored several cider books (and won the Fortnum & Mason Best Drinks Book Award 2014) and now in the fortunate position to write, judge and speak about cider internationally.
-As a cider enthusiast and evangelist, I continue to work internationally at festivals and conferences as a judge, speaker, writer and photographer.
+I’ve co-authored several cider books (and won the Fortnum & Mason Best Drinks Book Award) and now in the fortunate position to write, judge and speak about cider internationally.
+As a cider enthusiast and evangelist, I continue to work internationally as a writer and photographer attending at festivals and conferences and judging when requested.
 My primary roles are to educate, document, and connect.
 I also regularly contribute to broadcast media on cider related topics for TV and radio in USA and UK.

 When not photographing it, I can often be found wandering through orchards or biting into unknown apples found growing wild on the side of the road.